-5 companies removed and 12 suspended from Prompt Payment Code
+5 firms removed and 12 suspended from Prompt Payment Code

 After failing to pay their suppliers on time, a total of 17 companies have been either removed or suspended from the Prompt Payment Code.